-This course provides an overview of the roles and responsibilities of community workers and skills in community organizing on selected social issues.
-Upon successful completion of the course, students should be able to facilitate participatory community processes and consensus-building, then communicate decisions and program plans in written and oral reports.
-Classes will be offered in community settings.
-Students with volunteer experience in community organizations who want to move into paid work are encouraged to apply.
+This course provides an overview of the roles and responsibilities of community workers and skills in community organizing of social issues within diverse populations.
+Upon successful completion of the course, students should be able to facilitate participatory community processes and consensus-building, then communicate decisions and program plans in written and oral reports and including Indigenous ways of knowing.
+Classes will be offered in community settings using in person, online and mixed modes of delivery.
+Students with volunteer experience in community organization who want to move into paid work are encouraged to apply.